Codifica208/iNGector/README.md

 #### The INIT method

-This method allows you to run a piece of code after all provided implementation is ready to go.
+This method allows you to run a piece of code after all provided implementation is set.

 It accepts the following arguments:

 - **dependencies**: all names of the parts (previously provided) needed by your piece of code
-- **run function**: a function that will be called after all provided blocks is processed.
+- **run function**: a function that will be called after all provided blocks are processed.
 It also receives all the declared dependencies as arguments.

 ```javascript
 .init('my-piece-of-code', function (part) {